-The College prohibits employees from placing personal locks on College property.
-The College reserves the right to conduct a search of an employee, an employee's work area, an employee's personal items, or any vehicle in the possession or subject to the control of the employee to determine whether or not a weapon prohibited by the policy is present.
+The law school prohibits employees from placing personal locks on law school property.
+The law school reserves the right to conduct a search of an employee, an employee's work area, an employee's personal items, or any vehicle in the possession or subject to the control of the employee to determine whether or not a weapon prohibited by the policy is present.
 Such a search includes, but is not limited to a visual inspection, a physical search, and/or the use of a metal detector.
-Failure to comply with the College's request to conduct a search as specified above may result in the termination of employment.
+Failure to comply with the law school's request to conduct a search as specified above may result in the termination of employment.